About

 My practice is an autobiographical exploration of my experience as an immigrant, examining themes of displacement and diasporic existence through painting.

-Working primarily in subtraction, removing paint from the surface to reveal light and form, creating shadows within—a tension between presence and absence, belonging and disconnection.
-This push-and-pull interplay fosters a contemplative sense of "in-between"—a transient space that feels otherworldly yet safe, serving as both retreat and encounter.
+Working primarily in subtraction, removing paint from the surface to reveal light and form, creating shadows within, an order and tension between presence and absence, belonging and disconnection.
+This push and pull interplay fosters a contemplative sense of ‘in-between’, a transient space that feels otherworldly yet safe, serving as both retreat and encounter.